Egert Õunapuu

-Egert Õunapuu (born 30 April 2005) is an Estonian footballer who plays as a striker for Esiliiga club Nõmme United.
+Egert Õunapuu (born 30 April 2005) is an Estonian professional footballer who plays as a striker for Meistriliiga club Nõmme United.

 Club career

 Õunapuu is a youth academy graduate of Nõmme United.
 He made his senior team debut for the club on 23 August 2020 in a 3–0 league defeat to Vaprus.
-He scored 63 goals from 21 matches in the 2021 season of under-17 Eliitliiga Esiliiga.
+He scored 63 goals from 21 matches in the 2021 season of the under-17 Eliitliiga Esiliiga.

-Õunapuu scored 32 goals from 24 matches in 2023 Esiliiga, which helped Nõmme United to win the league and get promoted to Meistriliiga for the first time in club's history.
+Õunapuu scored 32 goals from 24 matches in the 2023 Esiliiga, helping Nõmme United win the league and earn promotion to the Meistriliiga for the first time in the club's history.
 On 25 January 2024, Õunapuu signed a contract extension with Nõmme United until December 2026.

 International career

 Õunapuu has represented Estonia at various youth levels.
 He scored his first goal for the Estonia under-19 team on 21 September 2022 in a 2–0 win against Italy.

 Personal life

 Õunapuu is the older brother of footballer Bruno Õunapuu, who is also a youth academy graduate of Nõmme United.